Looking for a haunted house? Atlanta has one for you!

 3931 Longview Drive | Douglasville

-You can purchase a ticket for just The Haunted Hospital for $25, or for both shows, tickets are $35.
+You can purchase a general admission tickets or Fastpass tickets.
 There is no age limit, but please use your best judgment!

 ZOMBIE FARMS